 PRSB Standard Implementation Toolkits

-These implementation toolkits have been developed to help you through the adoption and implementation of the various PRSB information standards as part of your broader digital transformation agenda to improve the delivery of care by the sharing and receiving of standardised health and care information.
+These implementation toolkits have been developed to help you through the adoption and implementation of the various PRSB information standards as part of meeting the broader digital transformation agenda.
+The toolkits will help to improve the delivery of care through the sharing and receiving of standardised health and care information.

-Information standards exist to improve the safety and quality of health and social care, in particular to ensure that the right information is recorded correctly, in the right place, and can be accessed easily, by any authorised person who needs it, wherever they are.
+Information standards exist to improve the safety and quality of health and social care, specifically to ensure that the right information is recorded correctly, in the right place, and can be accessed easily, by any authorised person who needs it, wherever they are.

 The implementation toolkit has 5 sections which takes you through the different stages of service transformation as shown in Figure 1 (below).
 As PRSB standard implementation is an iterative process, the 5 stage cycle can be repeated any number of times until the required change is in place.

 The toolkits include detailed resources to assist you with specific aspects of the change and transformation required to implement the PRSB Standards.
 Using these resources will help you plan, build support and engage effectively with key stakeholders as you implement the standards to provide high-quality and personalised care, and improve the experience for the patient, their carer, and their families.

 Explore the project implementation diagram below to gain a better understanding of the PRSB standards implementation process.

 Figure 1.
 Project Implementation: An Iterative Change Cycle